ausenix/USENIXSECURITY30/README.md

 Below is a description of the folders and files included in this repository:

 Folder [Attacks]: The folder including 10 files describing our emulated attacks (M-1 to M-6 for multi-host and S-1 to S-4 for single-host).
-Each file give detailed description about how the attack takes place step by step.
+Each file gives detailed description about how the attack takes place step by step.

 Folder [exfiltration_server]: Source code for the exfiltration server.